 2009 Vintage Overview

 The hype which greeted the 2009 vintage in Bordeaux carried over to a lesser extent to Burgundy.
 Not necessarily by the producers or other Burgundy professionals themselves, but there was a sense of expectation in the marketplace.
 However, it did not take long for the counter-current of opinion to be felt among those who deem the vintage to be too rich, too ripe and likely to flatter to deceive.
-I remain a believer in the long term potential of the reds and consider the best whites, those picked at the right time, to be sensational wines,
+I remain a believer in the long term potential of the reds and consider the best whites, those picked at the right time, to be sensational wines.

-The weather The summer of 2009 had a very different feel to it compared to its two immediate predecessors.
+The summer of 2009 had a very different feel to it compared to its two immediate predecessors.
 It was not without problems – notably hail in May and some poor weather in July – but at least the ground heated up properly this year, which it had signally failed to do during the drab summers of 2007 and 2008.

 There was very little wind on Palm Sunday, perhaps just a very light north-easter, which normally gives slightly cool but dry sunny weather.
 Then came the first piece of bad news on Ascension Day, May 21, with hail in Morey and Gevrey, especially in the grands crus